 The Advanced Placement Program (AP) is a cooperative effort between secondary and post-secondary education.
 Students taking advanced placement courses in high school may take the Advanced Placement Examination after completion of those high school courses.
 College credit may be awarded to students based upon the results of the examination.

 GSCC awards credit for CLEP subject examinations based on a minimum score requirement for each exam as recommended by the American Council on Education (ACEcre).
 CLEP credit is not granted for college-level courses previously failed, for courses in which credit for higher level course work has been earned, or for credit already earned in the subject examination’s course equivalent.
 No more than 25% of the total credit required for any program may be awarded through nontraditional means toward a degree at Gadsden State.
 Acceptance of non-traditional academic work by GSCC does not guarantee other institutions will accept such work.
 This determination will be made by the respective transfer institution.

 The CLEP offers a wide range of exams that can save time and money.
 A satisfactory score on an exam allows a student to receive college credit for what he or she already knows.
-Detailed information regarding Gadsden State’s CLEP credit granting policy is available at https://www.gadsdenstate.edu/students/testing-services.cms.
-For additional information, contact Testing Services at 256.549.8497.
-CLEP scores currently accepted are as follows:
+To review detailed information about CLEP exams and how to register, please visit https://clep.collegeboard.org/.
+CLEP exams and scores currently accepted by Gadsden State are as follows:

 |CLEP Test||GSCC Credit||ACE Score Minimum|

 |Financial Accounting||BUS 241 Principles of Accounting I||50|

 |Information Systems and Computer Applications||CIS 146 Microcomputer Applications||50|